dlepex/actorish4j/README.md

 #### Purpose

-This small lib provides concurrent, asynchronous, statefull (actor-like) entities: Enqueuer, TaskEnqueuer and Agent.
+This small lib provides concurrent, asynchronous/non-blocking, statefull (*actor-like*) entities.

-Due to its simplicity and **tight integration with Java 8 CompletionStage and Queue API**, JCExt might be  better choice than some bloated actor frameworks which are trying to imitate all aspects of Erlang actors, introducing a lot of new API and extra cognitive load.
+Due to its simplicity and **tight integration with Java 8 CompletionStage and Queue API**, JCExt might be  better choice than some bloated actor frameworks that try to imitate all aspects of Erlang actors, introducing a lot of new API and thus a lot of extra cognitive load.

-Simplest way to use JCExt in your project is thru https://jitpack.io
+The simplest way to use JCExt in your project is thru https://jitpack.io

 For gradle build:
 ```groovy